|9-11.101||Powers and Limitations of Grand Juries—The Functions of a Grand Jury|

 9-11.255 - Prior Department of Justice Approval Requirements—Grand Jury Subpoenas to Lawyers and Members of the News Media

-Prior approval of the Assistant Attorney General of the Criminal Division is required before a grand jury subpoena may be issued to an attorney for information relating to the representation of a client or the fees paid by such client.
+Prior approval of the Assistant Attorney General or a Deputy Assistant Attorney General for the Criminal Division generally is required before a grand jury subpoena may be issued to an attorney for information relating to the representation of a client.
 See USAM 9-13.410.

 9-11.260 - Rule 6(e)(3)(E)(iv) Disclosure of Grand Jury Material to State and Local Law Enforcement Officials